chaiitanyasangani88/SlackPush/README.md

     slackpush.send_exception(e)
 ```

-5. To send attachments to slack, you need to pass token.
+5. To send attachments to slack, you need to pass Slack OAuth token.
 More details can be found [here](https://api.slack.com/tokens).

 **Note:** See that the token has relevant persmissions to post the attachement